Document lifecycle - Getting Started - Criipto Signatures Documentation

 Extended lifecycle

-If you wish to extend document lifetime so that it exists on Criiptos servers beyond closeSignatureOrder you can send {retainDocumentsForDays: [number 1-7]} as input to closeSignatureOrder.
-The documents will then stay available on the signature order until the configured amount of days has passed where at which point they will be deleted from Criiptos servers.
+If you wish to extend document lifetime so that it exists on Criiptos servers beyond closeSignatureOrder, you can send {retainDocumentsForDays: [number 1-7]} as input to closeSignatureOrder.
+The documents will then stay available on the signature order until the configured amount of days has passed.
+After that, they will be deleted from Criipto's servers.

-To ensure the highest protection of personal data you must make sure to clean up signature orders as soon as you can verify you have securely stored documents on your own servers, you can do so by calling the cleanupSignatureOrder mutation.
+To ensure the highest protection of personal data, you must make sure to clean up signature orders as soon as you can verify you have securely stored documents on your own servers.
+You can do so by calling the cleanupSignatureOrder mutation.
 The cleanupSignatureOrder is idempotent.
-If you are ever in a situation where you are uncertain about whether the clean-up mutation succeed, it is better to try it again than not doing anything.
+So if you're ever uncertain about whether the clean-up mutation succeeded, it's perfectly safe (and recommended) to run it again.

 # Query